rentpath/blog/articles/webpack_tboyd/article.md

 When using Webpack’s dynamic require as shown above, Webpack will automatically insert the necessary code into your app bundle to fetch and evaluate the deferred sections of code.
 This means Webpack needs to know the URL from which to pull this code, or else it will attempt to pull it by default from the relative root path.
 [The way to specify this is via the publicPath.](https://github.com/webpack/docs/wiki/configuration#outputpublicpath)

-This only becomes a concern once you use a dynamic require, so not every Webpack configuration will have the publicPath specified.
+This only becomes a concern once you use dynamic requires as shown above.
+Not every Webpack configuration will have the publicPath specified.
 Whenever you use this technique, you should be sure to check to make sure the publicPath is properly set.

 ## Conclusion